 I have long considered Hawaii to be one of the ultimate eating destinations in the world.

-Plopped in the middle of the Pacific Ocean, in between the mainland American continent and Asia, is a heaven for foodies.
+Plopped in the middle of the Pacific Ocean, between the mainland American continent and Asia, is a heaven for foodies.

 1. Plate Lunch